github-big-cu/WinEcho/README.md

 Welcome to the WinEcho project.
 If you are downloading this you are likely a little bit like us.
 Developing for the Echo and Alexa but wanting to do this on your Windows PC.
 This project is a Alexa Application developed for Windows 10.
-Special thanks to ​https://github.com/whalleyboi​ for his AlexaIoT project from which we drew  inspiration and the audio code.
+Special thanks to ​@whalleyboi​ for his AlexaIoT project from which we drew  inspiration and the audio code.

 Things you will need